-A. The natural phenomenon of downshiftingmay help to explain what might be happening in your case.
+A. Are you familiar with the brain phenomenon known as downshifting?
+That may help to explain what could be happening in your case.
 Think of your brain as having several interconnecting layers.
 Each is known for distinct functions, though all functional systems constantly interact.
 You can compare your brain layers to gears in a vehicle.

 When in a downshifted state, you are more likely to exhibit defensive, reactive, or deeply ingrained behaviors.
 For example: